Milwaukee Urban Gardens becomes Milwaukee Grows!!

 - Rewarding volunteer hours for vouchers that can be used at garden centers through our MUG Bucks Program

 - Creating the Community Garden Cluster Program which seeks to promote higher garden efficiency through garden networking

 - Hosting workshops such as "Starting a Community Garden", "Super Foods" and "Grow Your Own Groceries"

-A MUG Garden is an approved site for growing produce for non-commercial use.
+A Groundwork Milwaukee Garden is an approved site for growing produce for non-commercial use.
 It is operated and maintained by committed volunteers and is divided into individual or shared plots and common areas.
 Some select city land can be made available for qualifying community gardens, but it is up to the community to create, cultivate, and manage each garden.
-MUG also provides guidance in the application process for a fire hydrant hook up through the Department of Water Works to enable gardeners the option of watering their gardens as well as other options such as information on rain barrels.
+Groundwork also provides guidance in the application process for a fire hydrant hook up through the Department of Water Works to enable gardeners the option of watering their gardens as well as other options such as information on rain barrels.